-Our Captains use tall towers to sight-fish for species that are often on or near the water’s surface such as Dolphinfish (Mahi Mahi), Sailfish, Cobia, Blackfin Tuna, Wahoo, Sailfish, Marlin.
-These towers are often referred to as tuna towers and they not only help our Captain’s see fish, but they also help them see weed lines and floating objects that can hold bait and attract fish.
-At the Main Attraction we have gone out of our way to retrofit extra-tall towers on our boats to give us even more of an edge.
+The season and weather dictate the Main Attraction Team’s offshore fishing techniques throughout the year.
+Our Captains use tall towers to sight-fish for species often on or near the water’s surface such as Dolphinfish (Mahi Mahi), Sailfish, Cobia, Blackfin Tuna, Wahoo, Sailfish, Marlin.
+These towers are often referred to as tuna towers, and they not only help our Captain’s see fish, but they also help them see weed lines and floating objects that can hold bait and attract fish.
+At the Main Attraction, we have gone out of our way to retrofit extra-tall towers on our boats to give us even more of an edge.

 Wreck Fishing Trips

-These wrecks harbor some very large fish that we target including Amberjack over 100lbs, Mutton Snapper from 15-20lbs, Black Grouper 20-40lbs, African Pompano 40-50lbs, and Permit 10-25lbs.
+These wrecks harbor some very large fish that we target, including Amberjack over 100lbs, Mutton Snapper from 15-20lbs, Black Grouper 20-40lbs, African Pompano 40-50lbs, and Permit 10-25lbs.